ankilab/EG-ENAS/README.md

 This will return the estimated ranking of augmentation methods in the **EGENAS_RESULTS/augmentation_tests**.

 ## Results
-**Table 1: Test Accuracy and Relative Scores for Validation Datasets**
-The first section summarizes eight of our studies (mean of three seeds), the second lists various CNN models, and the third compares NAS methods with the top scores from the NAS Unseen Data Challenge 2023[1].
-Note that computation times for these scores are unavailable, limiting fair efficiency comparisons.

 | Method            | Mean total time (↓) (seconds) | LaMelo | Gutenberg | Adaline | Chester | Sadie  | Mateo  | Caitie | Relative Score (↑) |
 |------------------|-----------------------------|--------|-----------|---------|---------|--------|--------|--------|------------------|